 Things to Keep In Mind When Selecting Materials

-We ask that requests for materials must be submitted no later than 10 days before the first class session.
-That gives us enough time to get curatorial approval and when necessary provide substitutes for material that is too fragile or otherwise unavailable.
+We ask that the materials used for a course be requested no later than 2 weeks before the first visit—this gives us time to prepare materials and, when necessary, select substitutes for items that are too fragile or otherwise unavailable.

 Preparing Your Students

-- Make sure your students know where to meet for your class.
-Our librarians typically meet classes in the Houghton lobby before going to our classrooms.
+- Make sure your students know where to meet on class day.
+We typically meet in the Houghton lobby before going to our classrooms.
+Printing workshops meet in the lobby of Lamont.

 - Due to the nature of our materials, special collections libraries typically have different security measures than other libraries students may have worked in.
-Please let your students know that the lobby guards will ask to inspect all materials brought in and out of Houghton classrooms.
+Our classrooms have cameras and the lobby guards will ask to inspect all materials brought in and out of Houghton.